soundpress/RulesOfNYC/docs/c20/index.rst

    (8) unlawful discharge of a rifle/shotgun.

-(b) The permittee's rifle/shotgun permit may be suspended for a defined period or revoked upon evidence of any disqualification pursuant to subdivision a of section 10-303 of the Administrative Code and 38 RCNY §§ 3-02 and 3-03.
+(b) The permittee's rifle/shotgun permit may be suspended for a defined period or revoked upon evidence of any disqualification pursuant to subdivision a of § 10-303 of the Administrative Code and 38 RCNY §§ 3-02 and 3-03.
 A rifle/shotgun permit shall be revoked upon the conviction in this state or elsewhere of a felony or a serious offense, as defined in subdivision seventeen of section 265.00 of the penal law.
 Evidence of disqualification may be demonstrated by an investigation, by a permittee's failure to cooperate with such an investigation, or by other evidence.

 (c) If her/his permit is suspended or revoked, the permittee shall be required to deposit any rifles or shotguns as well as any handgun license and any handguns in her/his possession with her/his local police precinct and forward a copy of the voucher together with her/his permit to the Rifle/Shotgun Section, 120-55 Queens Boulevard, Kew Gardens, N.Y.
 11424, Room B-11.
 Her/his failure to comply within ten (10) calendar days from the date of suspension or revocation may result in the arrest of the permittee.